 Natalia Sosa Molina

 Editor and Contributor, Buenos Aires

-Natalia Sosa Molina (Naiting So Mo) is a textile and clothing designer who graduated from the University of Buenos Aires.
+Natalia Sosa Molina (Naiting So Mo) is an Argentinian textile and clothing designer who graduated from the University of Buenos Aires.
 She defines herself as a ‘de facto’ curator and art producer.
 In 2015, she co-founded Chien Noir, a contemporary art gallery together with her partner Luca Decker.
-The gallery, located in Buenos Aires, focuses on digital art, new media and audiovisual formats.
-Via programming, 3D printing, mapping, video art, installations, which happen in a surreal baroque space, artists search for the balance between digital and physical states.
+The gallery, located in Buenos Aires, focuses on digital art, new media, and audiovisual formats.
 Chien Noir has organized a number of artist residencies.
 Natalia specializes in recruiting young emerging artists and works with them in the construction of exhibitions.

 Alsace Patrone was born and raised in the Bay Area, California.
 She is pursuing a Global Liberal Studies major concentrating in Contemporary Culture and Creative Production and a Social Work minor at New York University.
-Her artistic experience is rooted in her roles as a sports and fashion photographer (Prep2Prep, WSN) and as a docent and textile conservation assistant at NYU’s Villa La Pietra (Florence).
-Through her travel and academicstudy she continues to grow upon a personal interest in museum curation and interactive art.
+Her artistic experience is rooted in her roles as a sports and fashion photographer (Prep2Prep, WSN) and as a docent and textile conservation assistant at NYU’s Villa La Pietra in Florence.
+Through her travel and academic study, she continues to grow upon personal interest in museum curation and interactive art.
 She looks forward to combining her personal and professional interests in ever-increasingly creative and global ways.